 "Good SEO is all about connection—it’s following a strict set of guidelines so that you can understand what answers people are looking for, and be able to connect them to solutions that you can offer."

-- Visibility – When your website conforms to SEO best practices, it will be ranked higher on a Search Engine Results Page (SERP).
+When your website conforms to SEO best practices, it will be ranked higher on a SERP.
 The higher your rank in search results, the more likely potential customers will be able to see your services.

-- Growth – An effective SEO strategy will inevitably lead to the growth of your business or brand.
-A well-optimized website will organically attract plenty of customers, and make sales.
+Effective SEO tactics will inevitably lead to the growth of your business or brand.
+A well-optimized website will organically attract customers, and make sales.
 Loyal customers are also more likely to share your services on social media channels, leading to even more growth!

-- User Experience – On your way to achieving a truly optimized website, you will have to refine everything to be able to cater to your customers.
+On your way to achieving a truly optimized website, you'll have to refine everything to be able to cater to your customers.
 Does it communicate with clarity what services or products you offer?
 Does it easily provide information visitors may need in order to purchase your product?
 Can a visitor easily navigate through your site?
 Keeping the user’s experience in mind not only gets you more customers, but helps you keep your website be the best version of itself.

 "Keeping the user’s experience in mind not only gets you more customers, but helps you keep your website be the best version of itself."